University of FloridaSolutions for Your Life

-Insect Management for Okra1
+Insect Management for Okra

 Because of limited options for chemical control of insects, conservation of natural enemies is important and possible.
 As with all crops, destruction of the crop after harvest can help reduce pest populations.
-The practice of prolonging production by topping plants may contribute to pest problems even though it reduces the cost of production.
+The practice of prolonging production by topping plants may contribute to pest problems, even though it reduces the cost of production.

 MOA Code1